USS Towers: 1960s

 Homeported at San Diego, California, Towers carried out trials and local operations off the southern California coast into September 1961.
 She then conducted her shakedown cruise to Callao and Lima, Peru; Balboa, Panama Canal Zone; and Acapulco, Mexico, before she deployed to the Western Pacific (WestPac) for the first time in the early spring of 1962.

 She arrived at Sydney, Australia, on 30 April to represent the United States during the 20th observance of the anniversary of the Battle of the Coral Sea and shifted to Melbourne a week later.
-She then continued her WestPac deployment with visits to Yokosuka and Sasebo, Japan; Buckner Bay, Okinawa; Subic Bay, Philippines; Keeling, Taiwan; and Bangkok, Thailand.
+She then continued her WestPac deployment with visits to Yokosuka and Sasebo, Japan; Buckner Bay, Okinawa; Subic Bay, Philippines; Keelung, Taiwan; and Bangkok, Thailand.
 She then returned home via Guam and Hawaii.

 Following a routine schedule of local operations out of San Diego from 1 January to 17 May 1963, Towers departed her home port on 18 May, bound for the Far East.
 En route, she stopped at Pearl Harbor and Midway and later took part in exercises and operations off Japan and in the Philippines.
 She returned to San Diego on 28 November 1963 and operated along the southern California coast.
 May '64 Towers entered dry dock at Hunters Point, San Francisco for a five-month overhaul.
 Returning to duty in early October she went through weeks of shakedown exercises prior to returning to her home port of San Diego.

 Towers departed San Diego on 5 January 1965, bound for her third WestPac tour.
 As American forces became increasingly involved in the Vietnam War, escalating from an advisory capacity to active combat, the Navy's role in Vietnamese coastal waters expanded.
 Towers participated in three main facets of the U.S. 7th Fleet's operations in the Gulf of Tonkin and the South China Sea.
 She performed screening and plane-guard duties for fast carrier task forces on Yankee Station, providing protection with her missiles and her rapid-fire 5-inch battery.
 In addition, she conducted search and rescue (SAR) patrols on the northern station; and made interdiction patrols in conjunction with Operation Market Time.
 Upon the conclusion of this tour, the guided missile destroyer sailed for home on 10 May.
 En route to the Hawaiian Islands, she participated in Operation Sailor Hat, a special blast test to determine deficiencies in modern ship construction, and arrived home at San Diego on 26 June.

 From 31 January to 6 February 1966, Towers participated in Operation Buttonhook, a joint United States and Canadian exercise off the west coast of Canada and the United States which emphasized antisubmarine warfare (ASW) techniques.
 Following availability at the Long Beach Naval Shipyard during March, Towers took part in Operation Gray Ghost from 12 to 22 April.
-This exercise dealt with air control intercept tactics and antiaircraft warfare (AAA) measures to prepare the ship for her upcoming deployment to the Gulf of Tonkin, off Vietnam.
-In addition, the ship trained to become proficient in tactics to utilize against possible motor torpedo (PT) boat attacks.
+This exercise dealt with air control intercept tactics and anti-aircraft warfare (AAA) measures to prepare the ship for her upcoming deployment to the Gulf of Tonkin.
+In addition, the ship trained to become proficient in tactics to utilize against possible PT boat attacks.